All Episodes

 Why don't you use your Chef IQ?

-Make one of your fancy pants dinners and invite them all over, and you can all sit down and talk about their uh you know I love to cook.
+Make one of your fancy pants dinners and invite them all over.

-I am a better, I am a better cook than you are.
+I am a better cook than you are.

 That's all there is to it.

-Oh my God.
+Oh, my God.

-That's a bolt state.
+That's a boast.

 Little did you know.

-Whether you're cooking steak or chicken or pork chops uh or burger or pork ribs or fish, you can make sure that whatever you're cooking, there's no better feeling than when you cut into that juicy steak, those pork chops, that fish, those ribs, uh, that burger, and it's perfect.
+Whether you're cooking steak or chicken or pork chops or burger or pork ribs or fish, you can make sure that whatever you're cooking, there's no better feeling than when you cut into that juicy steak, those pork chops, that fish, those ribs, that burger, and it's perfect.

 That chicken, it's perfect.

-Every time it'll be perfect thanks to Chef IQ sense, a modern, completely wireless cooking thermometer.
+Every time it'll be perfect, thanks to Chef IQ Sense, a modern, completely wireless cooking thermometer.

 There's no guesswork in cooking anymore.

-It will literally, you put you, you you know, you you prepare it the way you normally prepare it, and it doesn't matter if you're roast it or grill it or or bake it or broil it or deep fry it for that matter.
+And it doesn't matter if you roast it or grill it or bake it or broil it or deep fry it for that matter.

 If you are making, let's say, oh, I don't know, whatever.